Queen Elizabeth 2: Machinery

 During the ship's 1986 to 1987 refit, the steam turbines were removed and replaced with nine German MAN 9L58/64 nine-cylinder, medium-speed diesel engines, each weighing approximately 120 tons.
-Using a diesel-electric configuration, each engine drives a generator, each developing 10.5 MW of electrical power at 10,000 volts.
-This electrical plant, in addition to powering the ship's auxiliary and hotel services through transformers, drives the two main propulsion motors, one on each propeller shaft.
-These motors produce 44 MW each and are of synchronised salient-pole construction, nine metres in diameter and weighing more than 400 tons each.
+Using a diesel-electric configuration, each engine drove a generator developing 10.5 MW of electrical power at 10,000 volts.
+This electrical plant, in addition to powering the ship's auxiliary and hotel services through transformers, drove the two main propulsion motors, one on each propeller shaft.
+These motors produce 44 MW each and are of synchronised salient-pole construction, 9 m in diameter and weighing more than 400 tons each.

-The ship's service speed of 28.5 kn was now maintained using only seven of the diesel-electric sets.
-The maximum power output with the new engine configuration running increased to 130,000 hp, which was greater than the previous system's 110,000 hp.
-Using the same IBF-380 (Bunker C) fuel, the new configuration yielded a 35% fuel saving over the previous system.
-During the re-engining process, her funnel was modified into a wider one to accommodate the exhaust pipes for the nine MAN diesel engines.
+The ship's service speed of 28.5 kn could now be maintained using only seven of the nine diesel-electric sets.
+The maximum power output with the new engine configuration running increased from 110,000 hp to 130,000 hp.
+During the re-engining the ship's funnel was widened to accommodate the exhaust pipes for the nine engines.

 During the refit, the original fixed-pitch propellers were replaced with variable-pitch propellers.
-The old steam propulsion system required astern turbines to move the ship backward or stop her moving forward.
-The pitch of the new variable pitch blades could simply be reversed, causing a reversal of propeller thrust while maintaining the same direction of propeller rotation, allowing the ship shorter stopping times and improved handling characteristics.
+The original steam propulsion system required astern turbines to stop the ship or move her backwards, but the pitch of the new blades could be reversed to reverse the direction of propeller thrust without changing the direction of rotation, providing shorter stopping times and improved handling.

-The new propellers were originally fitted with "Grim Wheels", named after their inventor, Dr. Ing Otto Grim.
-These were free-spinning propeller blades fitted behind the main propellers, with long vanes protruding from the centre hub.
-The Grim Wheels were designed to recover lost propeller thrust and reduce fuel consumption by 2.5 to 3%.
+The new propellers were originally fitted with "Grim Wheels", named after their inventor, Otto Grim.
+These were free-spinning blades fitted behind the main propellers, with long vanes protruding from the centre hub, which recovered lost propeller thrust and reduced fuel consumption by 2.5 to 3%.
 After the trial of these wheels, when the ship was drydocked, the majority of the vanes on each wheel were discovered to have broken off.
 The wheels were removed and the project was abandoned.

-Other machinery includes nine heat recovery boilers, coupled with two oil-fired boilers to produce steam for heating fuel, domestic water, swimming pools, laundry equipment, and galleys.
+Other machinery includes nine heat recovery boilers, coupled with two oil-fired boilers to produce steam for heating fuel, domestic water, swimming pools, laundry equipment, and galley food preparation.
 Four flash evaporators and a reverse-osmosis unit desalinate seawater to produce 1000 tons of freshwater daily.
 There is also a sanitation system and sewage disposal plant, air conditioning plant, and an electro-hydraulic steering system.

 Construction

-On 30 December 1964, Cunard placed an order for construction of the new ship with John Brown and Company, who would build it at their shipyard in Clydebank, Scotland.
+On 30 December 1964, Cunard placed an order for construction of the new ship with John Brown & Company, who would build it at their shipyard in Clydebank, Scotland.
 The agreed price was £25,427,000 (equal to £ today) provision for escalation of labour and materials increases, with an agreed delivery date of May 1968.
 To assist with its construction the British government provided financial assistance to Cunard in the form of a £17.6 million loan at 4.5% interest.